 - a.
 Shall be denied all privileges afforded a student; - b.
-Shall be required to leave immediately when it is determined by CEEL that the student's continued presence on the College property constitutes a danger to the College or threatens to disturb the normal educational functions of the College and to remain away so long as that threat or danger continues, except that the individual:

-- c.
-May petition to CEEL for entrance to the College for a specific purpose. - d.
-Has the right to petition to CEEL to remove or reduce the terms of this condition. - e.
+Shall be required to leave immediately when it is determined by the Office of Student Experience that the student's continued presence on the College property constitutes a danger to the College or threatens to disturb the normal educational functions of the College and to remain away so long as that threat or danger continues, except that the individual: - c.
+May petition to the Office of Student Experience for entrance to the College for a specific purpose. - d.
+Has the right to petition to the Office of Student Experience to remove or reduce the terms of this condition. - e.
 Shall petition for reinstatement to the College before being re-admitted and be subject to reinstatement probation may be required to meet certain conditions upon reinstatement that are recommended by the Vice President for Academic Affairs or Dean of Student Talent.